T3chy/biostatscancerecon/README.md

-TODO cancer deaths a porportion of population pop data: https://population.un.org/wpp/Download/Standard/Population/ cancerpop / gdppc r value: .524 infectpop / gdppc r value: -.37 nofoodpop / gdppc r value: -.32
+TODO cancer deaths a porportion of population pop data: https://population.un.org/wpp/Download/Standard/Population/
+## **To download a csv file from this github:** ##
+-click on the csv file
+-click on "raw" in the top right corner, it should bring you to a wall of straight text -right click the text, click "save as" and save the file as 'all.csv' -done!

+cancerpop / gdppc r value: .524
+infectpop / gdppc r value: -.37
+nofoodpop / gdppc r value: -.32